Cosmo-Tech/cosmotech-api-python-client/docs/UserApi.md

                 ],
             ),
         ],
     ) # User | the new User details.
-Organization membership is handled in Organzation service.
+Organization membership is handled via the /organizations endpoint.

     # example passing only required values which don't have defaults set
     try:
-        # Update an user
+        # Update a User
         api_response = api_instance.update_user(user_id, user)
         pprint(api_response)
     except cosmotech_api.ApiException as e: